 What about other DVR apps?

 Channels has built-in, non-destructive commercial indexing.
 Double-click your AppleTV remote's fast-forward button during a commercial break to jump right back into the show.
-For more precise or permanent editing, use Shotcut.
+For more precise or permanent editing, use Avidemux.

 HDHomeRun DVR and Emby

 If the Mac versions of these apps offer any commercial-skipping or -indexing features, I couldn't find information on them.
-Shotcut seems like your best bet.
-Just avoid HEVC, which HDHomeRun DVR doesn't currently support on Macs (as of this writing).
+Avidemux seems like your best bet.
+HDHomeRun DVR users, if you plan to compress your videos in Handbrake after you edit them, avoid H.265/HEVC compression, which the app doesn't support on Macs (as of this writing).

 EyeTV offers its own powerful, built-in engine for editing out commercials.
 You can give it a head start by installing ETV-comskip, which guesses at commercial breaks and adds markers you can later adjust.
 Once you've marked all commercials, EyeTV can compress each episode (extremely slowly) to get rid of them.